Leaderboard

 5 points

-That's the reason i didn't say warm after the fine and settled words i put above,it looks like a cool high in the position it is in,if it was further east,it would be a plume type scenario,but this is ten days away and we know how fickle models can be that far out looking back at the 500mb mean heights again in animation there does look to be some sort of retrogression to the hp cell from east to west EPS Model WWW.TROPICALTIDBITS.COM 500mb Height Anomaly i hope not though as i want some nice fine,settled warm weather now Edit:just to add,doesn't the MJO phases 8/1 entail heights in the Atlantic? gefs/ecm.
-P.S @Mattwolves that BBQ gif made me chuckle.4 points
+17. That's the reason i didn't say warm after the fine and settled words i put above,it looks like a cool high in the position it is in,if it was further east,it would be a plume type scenario,but this is ten days away and we know how fickle models can be that far out looking back at the 500mb mean heights again in animation there does look to be some sort of retrogression to the hp cell from east to west EPS Model WWW.TROPICALTIDBITS.COM 500mb Height Anomaly i hope not though as i want some nice fine,settled warm weather now Edit:just to add,doesn't the MJO phases 8/1 entail heights in the Atlantic? gefs/ecm.
+P.S @Mattwolves that BBQ gif made me chuckle.

 4 points